jedkohjk/CareerCoachFuzzer/README.md

   * `8+E#U@
   * `-6@q
   * `8@-
 * The page fails the AC 2 criteria that it should be sorted in alphabetical order.
 The entry ['Trim Client profile', 'S5610485B', '98578197', '-'] appears before entries starting with the letter 'A'.
-This can be found by searching for smalle substrings of its name or number.
+This can be found by searching for small substrings of its name or number.
 * Not a bug but the entry ['Test Sanitisating !"#$%&'()*+,-./:;@^P', 'S5443476F', '-', '-'] was found with the following query: "
 * The rest of the acceptance criteria outlined in the document passed
 ## Future Improvements